-In this post: An afternoon tea party is a delightful way to celebrate a winter afternoon.
-Here are tips to help you set a pretty table with a winter bouquet.
+In this post: Got the winter blues?
+An afternoon tea party is a delightful way to celebrate a winter afternoon.
+Here are tips to help you set a pretty winter table.⇒

 One of the most delightful ways to spend a winter afternoon is to host an afternoon tea party for a group of friends.
 It’s the perfect time to bring out your vintage china and set a lovely table with some favorite pieces.